Blendify/blender-manual/trunk/blender_docs/manual/editors/timeline.rst

    Drop frames if playback is too slow.
    This enables *Frame Dropping* from the *Playback Menu*.
 AV-sync
-   (Audio Video Synchronization).
+   (Audio/Video Synchronization).
 Sync to audio clock, dropping frames if playback is slow.
    This enables *AV-sync* and *Frame Dropping* from the *Playback Menu*.